bdeweesevans/bdeweesevans/README.md

-### 👋 Hi there:
-- 🌱 Learning programming, web development & cyber security as a Computer Science student at New York University.
+- Learning programming & cyber security as a Computer Science student at New York University.